 Powerful Sea of Japan earthquake triggers tsunami warning

-A 6.5-magnitude earthquake has occurred in the Sea of Japan.
+A 6.5-magnitude earthquake has occurred in the Sea of Japan, also known as the East Sea.
 The powerful jolt triggered a tsunami warning.
 The wave is expected to reach a height of around 0.2 to 1 meter, Japan’s meteorological agency says.

 The quake occurred off the west coast of the largest Japanese island, Honshu.
 According to preliminary reports, the epicenter was just 5km below the ground while its strength measured 6.5 magnitude.

 Japan’s meteorological society reevaluated the quake, stating it was actually 6.8 magnitude-strong, while its epicenter was located at a depth of some 10km.